edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

 The primary goal of refactoring is to make the code cleaner, more efficient, and easier to extend while maintaining its original functionality.
-This often involves simplifying complex logic, removing duplication, improving the organization of classes and methods, and applying design patterns where appropriate.
+This often involves simplifying complex logic, removing duplication, improving the organisation of classes and methods, and applying design patterns where appropriate.
 Effective refactoring helps prevent bugs, reduces the cost of future modifications, and enhances overall code quality, leading to more robust and scalable software systems.